breethomas/Up-Git-Creek/README.md

-(# copy paste the GH url of your project and assign it to the label of 'origin') (# side note, you could label it 'cupcake' if you wanted, although not recommended) (# typical remote labels include things like 'staging', 'production', 'heroku') (# use 'origin' for your project's corresponding gh repo, because...convention)
+(# copy paste the GH url of your project and assign it to the label of 'origin') (# side note, you could label it 'cupcake' if you wanted, although not recommended) (# typical remote labels include things like 'staging', 'production', 'heroku') (# use 'origin' for your project's corresponding github repo, because...convention)

 git remote -v
 (# check that you have the remotes in place)